guillermijas/uNAS/README.md

 # uNAS

-This project fetches all the new posts from https://puya.moe and decripts each post 720p MEGA link.
+This project's purpose is to get all the new posts from https://puya.moe and decript each post's 720p mega.nz link.

 ## Run